Jaehyeon-kr/YOLO13x_doclaynet/README.md

 5. Use `check_val_visual_score.ipynb` (evaluation code notebook) to visualize bounding boxes.
 6. After monitoring the results, execute `make_zip.ipynb` to generate the final submission zip file.

+## NOTE

+1. This is not full repository.(Because easyocr, ultralytics, etc .. are empty folders.
+Just architecture)
+2. If you want use this code, then follow **the User Guideline**.
+3.
 ## Reference

 - YOLOv13: Real-Time Object Detection with Hypergraph-Enhanced Adaptive Visual Perception (Mengqi Lei et. al, 2025 CVPR)